ArsalaanAli/conceptualg/README.md

 # Pathfinding Visualizer
-Sandbox visualizer that allows you to visulize A*, Random-Walk, and Dijkstra's Algorithm.
+Sandbox visualizer that allows you to visualize A*, Random-Walk, and Dijkstra's Algorithm.

 ## Built With ReactJS